How to Reduce Food Waste At Home

 How to Reduce Food Waste and Save the World

-In the U.S. and other industrialized countries, food waste isn’t an issue that’s at the forefront of most people’s minds.
+In the U.S. and other industrialized countries, most people aren’t actively thinking about how to reduce food waste.
 Sure, we recognize that some food goes to waste rather than being eaten.
 We leave food on our plate when we’re out to dinner.
 We forget about leftovers in the back of the fridge.
 We throw away bruised and overripe bananas, or we toss cheese and milk after the “use by” date has passed.

 But, too few of us realize how truly massive the problem of food waste is, the impact it has on all of our lives, and how majorly we contribute to the problem in our own homes.
 Right now, if we saved just one-quarter of all the food that’s wasted across the world each year, it would be enough to feed all of the people on the planet who are hungry, malnourished, or starving.
 It’s an issue worth learning about—for all of us.
 Just how much food is wasted across the world?
 And what can you do to help?